Varadhav/ridges-agent-workbench/README.md

 # My Ridges Agent Workbench

-Personal workbench for working with the Ridges AI agent system and running reproducible local evaluations with custom miner code.
+Personal workbench for working with the Ridges AI agent system and running reproducible local evaluations with top miner code.

 ## Prerequisites